ahkharsha/LineaBricks/project documentations/litepaper_bnbricks.md

    - Buyers browse through the blockchain-verified listings using AI-driven search tools that match properties to their specific preferences.
 The platform facilitates direct communication between buyers and sellers, enabling transparent negotiations.

 ### **3. Smart Contract Execution**
    - Once terms are agreed upon, a smart contract is generated.
-This contract outlines the conditions of the transaction and automatically executes the agreement once all conditions are met, ensuring a secure and efficient process.
+This contract outlines the conditions of the transaction and autoLineaETHally executes the agreement once all conditions are met, ensuring a secure and efficient process.

 ### **4. Ownership Tokenization**
    - Upon completion of the transaction, the buyer receives ownership tokens that represent their stake in the property.
 These tokens are stored on the blockchain, providing a secure and immutable record of ownership.
 Investors can trade or hold these tokens as part of their investment portfolio.